lszb-atc/lszb-atc/README.md

 4. For the very experienced listener, I recommend the mixed channel where you hear Tower (left), Clearence Delivery (center) and Arrival&Departure (right) simultaneously in stereo panorama.
 But be careful: If two or three channels are active at the same time, understanding the simultaneous radio messages becomes a real challenge.
 Are you ready for it...? ;-)

 ## More information
 More information about Bern-Belp Airport can be found on the [official airport website](www.bernairport.ch).
-Of particular interest to you is all the information in the airport's so-called [AIP LSZB](https://www.bernairport.ch/de/operational/flight-operation/Flight-OPS-5).
+Of particular interest to you is all the information in the airport's so-called <a href="https://www.bernairport.ch/de/operational/flight-operation/Flight-OPS-5" target="_blank">AIP LSZB</a>.
 In the downloadable PDF document you can find details about the facilities, the approach and departure procedures and much more.

 ## Radar Map
 There are also several websites on the Internet where you can track the aircraft that can be detected by ADS-B parallel to the aircraft radio.
 Very exciting, if you can see the aircraft on the map at the same time as listening to the ATC.